scalecube/slate/source/includes/v-0.1.0/Advance-usage.md

 dependency hook is used if your service deepened on another service,
 or if you want to add life cycle to your bootstrap process.

+### injectProxy example:

+In the example we have two services with dependency between them,
+ServiceB deepened on ServiceA.

+instead of passing the class instance of serviceB in the reference, we are passing a callback.

+the callback is called from scalecube as part of the bootstrapping process.
+the callback will be called with createProxy or createServiceCall methods which allow us to create proxy to serviceA and inject it to ServiceB constructor.

+this technique can be apply to modules by passing the proxy to a factory.

 ## gateway